 I’m always amazed by how God works in my life in the ways I least expect.
-The simplest words uttered by my son have totally transformed the way I viewed time spent with God.
+The simplest words uttered by my son have totally transformed the way I viewed God’s mercies.

 “Out of the mouth of babes and sucklings hast thou ordained strength…”